Homotopy Theory for Ordered Simplicial Complexes: Introduction

-To establish a model structure on $\Osc$, we need two intermediate categories between $\Osc$ and $\sSet$: $\sSetB$, the category of nonsingular simplicial sets, which was studied in \cite{fjellbonsSet}, and $\sSetBC$, the category of simplicial sets which resemble simplicial complexes, in that they have simplices which are uniquely determined by their distinct vertices.
-Ordered simplicial complexes also have their simplices uniquely determined by their vertices, but the ordering on vertices must be compatible between simplices.
-Thus, we take the transitive closure of the underlying graphs of simplicial sets in $\sSetBC$ in order to lift the model structure to $\Osc$.
+To establish a model structure on $\Osc$, we need two intermediate categories between $\Osc$ and $\sSet$: $\sSetB$, the category of nonsingular simplicial sets, which was studied in \cite{fjellbonsSet}, and $\sSetBC$.
+Ordered simplicial complexes also have the property that a set of $n$ vertices can only have one $n$-simplex with those vertices, but the ordering on vertices must be compatible between simplices.
+Thus, we take the transitive closure of the underlying graphs of simplicial sets in $\sSetBC$ in order to lift its model structure to $\Osc$.
 None of these are equivalent as categories, but they are Quillen equivalent.
 Hence, both categories, which encode simplicial complexes in different ways, are suitable models for the homotopy theory of spaces.
 We prove the following: \begin{theorem} The category $\sSetBC$ admits a model structure Quillen equivalent to the standard model structure on $\sSet$ and to the model structure on $\sSetB$ of \cite{fjellbonsSet}. \end{theorem} For the full statement, see Theorem \ref{sSetBCmodel}.
 Specifically, the model structure of $\sSetB$, is lifted along the Quillen adjunction to a cofibrantly generated model structure.

 This is an intermediate step to the next main result of our paper, in which we prove that $\Osc$ has a model structure which is Quillen equivalent to $\sSet$:

 \begin{theorem} There is a cofibrantly generated model structure on $\Osc$ transferred from $\sSetBC$ via the Quillen pair Furthermore, this adjunction is a Quillen equivalence, and hence $\Osc$ is Quillen equivalent to $\sSet$. \end{theorem} See Theorem \ref{maintheorem2} for more details.
 An illustration of this chain of equivalences is below: